New Year's Eve

-The cupcake giveaway typically happens every New Year's Eve from noon to 1 p.m. or until all cupcakes have been given.
-It is a tradition that was begun by several families after the Town was incorporated in 1995.
+A cupcake giveaway typically happens every New Year's Eve from noon to 1 p.m. in Times Square.
+It is a tradition that was begun by several families after the Town was officially incorporated on December 31, 1995.

 Thanks to the generous support of local merchants, residents and visitors, a ball drop and fireworks display starts at midnight in Times Square.
 The pier at Lynn Hall Memorial Park closes to all traffic.

 Personal fireworks displays are prohibited everywhere in the Town of Fort Myers Beach.
 Open containers of alcohol are prohibited outside the boundaries of Times Square.
 Trash should be disposed of in the proper receptacles.
 Glass containers are not permitted on the beach.

 Traffic is heavy in the Downtown District for the fireworks display.
 Visitors should consider using the convenient public transportation options offered by LeeTran, particularly the park and ride lot located a few miles off Estero Island at Pine Ridge Road.
 LeeTran typically extends hours for its beach services until 1 a.m.
 Call 239-533-8726 with questions.

 IMPORTANT NOTE: The Matanzas Pass Bridge is typically closed to oncoming traffic from midnight to 1:30 a.m.

 Big Carlos Pass Bridge on the sound end of the Island typically remains open.